 “The biggest misconception that surrounds RPA would be that it replaces humans and results in loss of jobs.
 While it is true that some tasks previously executed by employees would be automated, it is very important to know that these tasks are the menial ones that take up the productive time of an employee.
 Human judgement is still an essential part of most processes associated with any organisation.”

-It’s difficult to isolate just RPA to predict its impact on the future workforce but a 2019 Deloitte report ‘Why the future is human,’ tackles the misconception Thesni is referring to, that robots will take jobs from humans.
-The report highlights that unemployment rates in the United States are the lowest in half a century.
-In Europe, they are at a decade low, and in Australia, they’re close to their lowest since 2012.
+It’s difficult to isolate just RPA to predict its impact on the future workforce.
+However, a 2019 Deloitte report, ‘Why the future is human,’ tackles the misconception Thesni is referring to – that robots will take jobs from humans.
+The report highlights that unemployment rates in the United States are the lowest they have been in half a century.
+In Europe, they are at a decade low.
+In Australia, they’re close to their lowest since 2012.
 AI, automation and RPA will replace jobs, but the Deloitte report points out that any new technology generally generates as many jobs as it replaces and emphasises that technology is not a substitute for people.
 The key take away is that jobs will change in nature, rather than disappear altogether.

 This is backed up by findings of a 2018 study of automation, skills use, and training by the inter-governmental group of high-income countries, OECD.
 The report predicted that only 14% of jobs are ‘highly automatable and RPA will only count for a fraction of this percentage.
 The roles most at risk are also the ones already under threat in today’s labour market, namely low-skilled or more junior roles requiring repetitive tasks.

 Companies looking to implement RPA should devise a strategic plan for the development and use of the technology.
 This plan must also take into account the impact RPA may have on certain roles within your organisation.